Julius Johann Weiland

-Julius Johannes Weiland (ca. 1605 – 2 April 1663) was a minor German composer.
+Julius Johannes Weiland (c.
+1605 – 2 April 1663) was a minor German composer.

 He was a singer and harpsichordist at the Wolfenbüttel court at the time of Augustus the Younger, Duke of Brunswick-Wolfenbüttel.
 With Johann Jacob Löwe (1628–1703), organist at Eisenach, he published Zweyer gleichgesinnten Freunde Tugend- und Schertz Lieder (1657).
 He died in Wolfenbüttel.

 The small number of surviving works include: